Pros and Cons of New Property Launches in Manhattan

 Pros of New Launches

 Discount: The price of a new launch condominium, when the building is at pre-construction stage, is usually at a discount to the finished property.
-For example, a buyer may book a condominium at $2,500,000 and in 2 years at closing, the price would have increased by 10 or fifteen percent.
+For example, a buyer may book a condominium at $2,500,000 and in 2 years at closing, the price may increase by 10 or fifteen percent.
 The discount is associated with the risk a buyer is taking.

 Facilities: New condominium launches have the best amenities.
-For example, a fancy resident’s lounge, roofdeck, fitness center, and sometimes swimming pool.
+For example, a fancy resident’s lounge, roofdeck, fitness center, and sometimes even a swimming pool.
 This commands a premium when renting out to tenants.

 There are Cons too…

 More Expensive: New launches are more expensive than resales.
-This is because, due to inflation, whatever built most recently would have the highest associated costs.
-Labor and material are more expensive in 2019 than in 2000.
-New launches currently average $2500 per square foot, while a resale could be at $1,500 per square foot.
+This is because, due to inflation, whatever built most recently has the highest associated costs.
+Labor and material are more expensive in 2022 than in 2000.
+New launches currently average $2500 per square foot, while a resale is at $1,500 per square foot.

 Uncertainty: New owners face uncertainty associated with when the building will be completed (it’s always delayed), when all facilities will be done etc. Since this is a new building, it’s not yet in stable operation.
-New owners may experience problems such as kitchen counter top staining too easily, finishings not done well etc.
+New owners may experience problems such as kitchen counter top staining too easily, wall crack due to building settling, finishing not done well etc.

 Rental and Sale Supply After Closing: For investors who plan on renting out the apartment after closing, there will be other investors doing the same.
 There will be competition amongst the new owners for tenants.
 For those who are trying to resell their new property (flipping), there will be others doing the same as well.